GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## LETspecifyingAPE
 1..* [Logical Element](#Logical-Element) LETspecifyingAPE 1 [Abstract Physical Element](#Abstract-Physical-Element)

-realized by Attribute "logical_elements" of SAF_PhysicalItem referencing SAF_LogicalElement
+realized by Attribute "logical_element" of SAF_PhysicalItem referencing SAF_LogicalElement

 Specifies the fact that one or more Logical Element specifies exactly one Physical Element.
 Rationale: